blueapron/Colander/README.md

 ## License

-($POD_NAME) is available under the MIT license.
+Colander is available under the MIT license.
 See the LICENSE file for more info.